-Figure VI-15 shows the incremental costs for each policy approach (relative to the Reference Case), while Figure VI-16 shows the average incremental cost per MWh.
+Figure VI-16 shows the incremental costs for each policy approach (relative to the Reference Case), while Figure VI-17 shows the average incremental cost per MWh.
 Table VI-5 shows the total social costs for the year 2040, as well as the present value of costs over the study period, as of the present (i.e., 2021) calculated assuming a 5% discount rate.
 However, note that most of these incremental costs occur over a decade into the future (i.e., after 2032), after the clean energy procurements associated with the baseline state policies are completed.
 Thus, while these present value calculations provide a useful metric for comparing incremental social costs of each policy approach across the study period, this delay in incremental costs should be considered when interpreting these present values.

 The results show that the choice of policy approach can have important consequences for the total social costs.
 The Status Quo has the highest costs reflecting, in part, the mix of resources arising from the state roadmaps and studies.
 At the other extreme, incremental social costs are lowest with Net Carbon Pricing, which are 29% (and \$6 per MWh) lower than the Status Quo.
 The other centralized approaches have higher costs than Net Carbon Pricing, though this difference is less significant than with the Status Quo.
 The FCEM incremental cost is 24% (\$5 per MWh) lower than the Status Quo and the Hybrid Approach incremental cost is 27% (\$5.5 per MWh) lower than the Status Quo.
+As our analysis assumes a single, uniform CEC in both the FCEM and Hybrid approach, designs with multiple CEC products would likely lead to higher costs.

-Figure VI-15.
+Figure VI-16.
 Annual Incremental Social Costs by Policy Approach (Relative to the Reference Case), 2021-2040 (\$2020 Million)